wrth1337/RX/README.md

 def testList() = Cons(1000, Cons(300, Cons(30, Cons(7, Nil()))))
 def testList2() = Cons(1000.1337, Cons(300, Cons(30, Cons(7, Nil()))))
 ```

-## Planned or possible extensions
-- let bindings
-- Strings and more data types
-- Input/output primitives (with controlled side effects)
-- Type system or type hints
-- Rewriting traces and visual debugging tools
-- Modules and imports for larger programs

 ## Notes
 Currently, arithmetic and comparison operators are evaluated natively in Java, not via rewrite rules.
 Replacing this with a fully rule-based system is a possible future direction.